 What we don’t: Relies on USB charge.

 For well over a decade, SteriPen has held a unique place in the water purification market.
 Instead of the various gravity filters, pumps, and chemical drops on this list, SteriPen’s technology uses UV rays to destroy bacteria, protozoa, and viruses.
 You simply place the SteriPen in your water bottle or reservoir and swirl until the device indicates you’re finished—it takes about 90 seconds to purify 1 liter.
-And the Ultra here is our favorite model, with a durable 4.9-ounce build, helpful LED display, and convenient USB-rechargeable Lithium-Ion battery.
+And the Ultra here is our favorite model, with a durable 4.9-ounce build, helpful LED display, and convenient USB-rechargeable lithium-ion battery.

 We love the concept of the SteriPen but have mixed feelings after extended use.
 The lack of filtration certainly is a downside and means that unless you don’t mind drinking silt or other particles, you’re limited to moving water sources of a decent depth.
-Second, the SteriPen uses a USB-rechargeable lithium-ion battery, and if that runs out and you don’t have a portable charger, you’re stuck in the wilderness with no purification (SteriPen also offers their Adventurer Opti UV, which features a rugged design that's powered by two CR123 batteries).
+Second, the SteriPen uses a USB-rechargeable lithium-ion battery, and if that runs out and you don’t have a portable charger handy, you’re stuck in the wilderness with no purification (SteriPen also offers their Adventurer Opti UV, which features a rugged design that's powered by two CR123 batteries).
 Finally, when using the SteriPen, it’s hard to feel totally confident that it worked—rational or not.
 Did I submerge the device too little or too much?
 Is the process really complete?
 But we’ve never been sick after using a SteriPen, so those concerns haven’t yet been realized.

 See the SteriPen Ultra UV Water Purifier